nnirror/facet/README.md

 		- `new $('example').from([0,0.5,0.9,0.1]).slew(25,0,1) // the first three numbers will jump immediately because upwards slew is 0. then it will slew from 0.9 to 0.1 over the course of the entire depth range`
 ---
 - **slices** ( _num_slices_, _prob_, _commands_ = function )
 	- slices the FacetPattern into `num_slices` slices, and for `prob` percent of those slices, runs `commands`, appending all slices back together.
+You can refer to the current slice of the algorithm via the reserved word: `this` (see example).
 	- example:
 		- `new $('example').randsamp().slices(32,1,()=>{this.fft().shift(random()).ifft()});`
 ---